Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupYomichanOnAndroid.md

     ![Dictionary Import](../img/import-dictionary.png){height=250 width=500}

-6. Wait for the import to finish then turn all the dictionaries on from the `Dictionaries` > `Configure installed and enbaled dictionaries...`
+6. Wait for the import to finish then turn all the dictionaries on from the `Dictionaries` > `Configure installed and enabled dictionaries...`
     - Refresh the browser tab to see the dictionaries in effect, restart the browser if you keep running into issues